Jess R. DorseyRepublican

 - TENURE: Jesse Dorsey served in the Legislature with 487 other legislators, from Frederick Lux (first elected in 1862) to Ralph Dills (who left office in 1998).
 Dorsey was first sworn into office about a year before the Wright Brothers first flight and died in office about a year after Sputnik 1 was launched.

 - FATHER OF THE CODE: Dorsey authored SB 987 (1951), which established the California Public Utilities Code.

 - LEGISLATION: Dorsey authored California's first child labor law (in 1905).

-- Dorsey was likely the youngest member of the State Assembly in 1902 at age 25.
+- Dorsey was the second youngest member of the State Assembly in 1903 at age 25.

 - Dorsey was the oldest member of the State Senate in 1958 at age 81.

 - Posthumous Election: Dorsey appeared as a State Senate candidate on the 1958 General Election ballot five weeks after he died in office.
 Dorsey was not reelected in 1958, so no Special Election was called to fill the vacancy.